 It may overtake smoking as the leading risk factor for heart disease.

 Metabolic syndrome is “considered to be the driving force for a new cardiovascular disease epidemic,” according to the International Diabetes Federation.
 It has been steadily growing in prevalence, paralleling skyrocketing rates of obesity in the United States.
 There is also some suspicion that sedentary lifestyles may also play a role.
 For example, not exercising, working a desk job or sitting for long periods of time.
 So, all the more reason to get moving more—even 10-minute bursts can help make a difference.

 Untreated, metabolic syndrome can make a heart attack

 , stroke and type 2 diabetes much more likely.
 It can:

-Result in too much insulin or sugar in the blood
+Result in too much sugar in the blood

-Damage the lining of the coronary and other arteries
+Damage the lining of the coronary arteries (those that supply blood to your heart) and other arteries

 Lower levels of HDL or “good” cholesterol in the blood

 Raise blood pressure